Fani Willis: District attorney of Fulton County

 In 2020, Willis was elected district attorney for Fulton County, defeating Paul Howard Jr., a six-term incumbent and her former boss.
+In this role she is known for successfully using Georgia's RICO statute to prosecute non-mobsters, and, as of 2023, is using the same statute to prosecute former president Donald Trump and 18 alleged co-conspirators.

+In 2022, an employee in the Fulton County District Attorney's Office alleged that Willis fired her for uncovering plans to misuse federal grant funding.
+In 2024, the House Judiciary Committee subpoenaed Willis regarding the former employee's whistleblower complaint after a taped conversation of the employee discussing the alleged misuse of federal funds with Willis was released publicly.
+The committee gave Willis a deadline of February 23.
+Willis said that the employee was "terminated for cause" and that the $488,000 in federal grant funding was utilized appropriately.

+In November 2024, Willis won her reelection bid.
+Earlier, in the Democratic Party primary election, she defeated Christian Wise Smith.
+By October, Willis had raised over $2 million.
+In the general election, she defeated Republican Courtney Kramer, a former Trump intern.

 2020 election influence investigation

 On February 10, 2021, Willis launched a criminal investigation into Donald Trump's attempts to influence Georgia election officials—including the governor, the attorney general, and Secretary of State Brad Raffensperger via a telephone call—to "find" enough votes to override Joe Biden's win in that state and thus undo Biden's victory in the 2020 presidential election.
 In January 2022, she requested a special grand jury to consider charges of election interference by Trump and his allies.
 In May, a 26-member special grand jury was given investigative authority and subpoena power and tasked with submitting a report to the judge and Willis on whether a crime was committed.

-Willis sent target letters to people she is investigating related to the fake electors plot.
-These include two Republican officials — State Senator Brandon Beach and David Shafer, chairman of the Georgia Republican Party — and the 16 people who falsely presented themselves as electors.
-She also sent a target letter to State Senator Burt Jones, but then a judge said she could not target Jones due to a conflict of interest.
+Willis sent target letters to people being investigated related to the fake electors plot.
+These include two Republican officials—State Senator Brandon Beach and David Shafer, chairman of the Georgia Republican Party—and the 16 people who falsely presented themselves as electors.
+She also sent a target letter to State Senator Burt Jones, but then a judge ruled she could not target Jones due to a conflict of interest which was created by Willis hosting a fundraiser for the Democratic candidate for lieutenant governor.

-After hearing from 75 witnesses—including former US Sen. Kelly Loeffler, former White House Counsel Pat Cipollone, and possibly Sidney Powell—the special grand jury completed its work and was dissolved on January 9, 2023.
+After hearing from 75 witnesses—including former US Senator Kelly Loeffler, former White House Counsel Pat Cipollone, and possibly Sidney Powell—the special grand jury completed its work and was dissolved on January 9, 2023.
 On February 16, following a judge's order, parts of the report were released.
-The judge did not permit the release of recommendations for possible charges, intending to preserve the "due process" for anyone who might be indicted later.
-Several days later, the foreperson of the grand jury hinted that the recommendations were not "some giant plot twist" and that no one would be "surprised".

-A different grand jury has yet to decide on charges.
+Willis' office indicted Trump and 18 others on 41 charges on August 14, 2023, including 13 charges against Trump.
+In 2024, Judge Scott McAfee quashed 6 charges, including 3 against Trump, while giving prosecutors the option to refile these charges.